-To compare, walking at your normal speed you would probably travel at about 275 feet (84 meters) per minute.
+As a (not very scientific) comparison, walking at your normal speed you’d probably be moving at about 275 feet (84 meters) per minute.
 That’s close to the length of a standard soccer / football pitch.
-Even when walking you’re about 39 times faster than a sloth!
-Can you imagine how much faster than a sloth you’d be running?

 Sloths spend most of their time either eating or sleeping.
 In the wild, sloths sleep between 9 and 15 hours a day.